Kesh-web/4640-ansible-roles-lab/README.md

 ## Refactoring Ansible Configuration

-The original `plays.yml` was refactored into two separate roles:
+The roles (`frontend_server` and `redis_server`) were already generated earlier using Ansible Galaxy.

-- `frontend_server` (Ubuntu nginx frontend)
+The next step was to refactor the original `plays.yml` into the proper role structure.

-- `redis_server` (Rocky Linux backend)
+### Moving Existing Configuration Into Roles

-### Generate Roles
+All frontend-related files from the starter project were moved into the `frontend_server` role:

-cd ansible
+- files/default.conf → roles/frontend_server/files/default.conf
-ansible-galaxy init --init-path roles frontend_server ansible-galaxy init --init-path roles redis_server
+- templates/index.html.j2 → roles/frontend_server/templates/index.html.j2

-### Move Old Files Into the Correct Role
+All related nginx tasks were added to:

-All nginx and HTML-related content from the starter code was moved into the `frontend_server` role:
+roles/frontend_server/tasks/main.yml

-- `files/default.conf` → roles/frontend_server/files/default.conf
+A handler was added to reload nginx when templates or configs change:

-- `templates/index.html.j2` → roles/frontend_server/templates/index.html.j2
+roles/frontend_server/handlers/main.yml

-The backend-related logic from `plays.yml` was placed into:
+Backend-related logic from `plays.yml` was moved into:

-- roles/redis_server/tasks/main.yml
+roles/redis_server/tasks/main.yml

-### New Playbook (playbook.yml)
+### New Playbook

-The new `playbook.yml` replaces the old `plays.yml` and assigns each role to its corresponding EC2 server group:
+A new `playbook.yml` replaced the old `plays.yml` and assigns roles to their AWS EC2 groups discovered by the dynamic inventory plugin:

 - hosts: frontend
   roles: